eagledb14/rust-valkey/README.md

 ## Overview

-This project is a Rust-based implementation of a RESP (Redis Serialization Protocol) parser along with a simple server module named Valkey.
-The purpose of this implementation is to handle RESP data structures, which are commonly used in Redis communication.
+This project is a Rust-based implementation of a RESP (Redis Serialization Protocol) parser along with a simple server module.
+The purpose of this implementation is to handle RESP data structures and complete the coding challenge as stated here: https://codingchallenges.fyi/challenges/challenge-redis/ .

 ## Features

 - Implements a RESP parser capable of handling different RESP data types.

-- Provides a Valkey module that can act as a lightweight Redis-like server.
+- Provides a lightweight Valkey-like server.

 - Uses Rust's standard I/O operations for parsing and network communication.